maevadevs/Webpack-Config-General/readme.md

 - JS: `.js`, `.mjs`, `.jsx` bundling
 - MODES: `development` and `production` mode settings
 - BROWSER SUPPORT: Using `autoprefixer` with settings in `.browserslistrc`
+- IMAGES: Support for image compression and sprites for SCSS

 ## Installation